Yossef-Elshafey/curgo/README.md

 ./curgo -h
 ```

-program creates direcoty with [ init ] reads the file points to with -f
+program creates directory with [ init ] reads the file points to with -f